Data-driven discovery of dynamo cycle equations: Introduction

 introducing the additional terms $\kappa_1$ and $\kappa_2$, controlling magnetic diffusion, as well as $\alpha_0$, providing quenching of the $\alpha$-effect, on the right-hand-side of~\eqref{eq:dynamo}.
-In this way, we control both how the importance of magnetic quenching compared with magnetic diffusion, for increasing magnetic field.
-Such quenching introduces subcriticality to this problem, which can result in weaker subcritical and strong-field supercritical dynamos, with magnetic field confined to regions of strong shear~\citep{tobias1996diffusivity}.
+In this way, we simultaneously control both the importance of magnetic quenching and magnetic diffusion, for increasing magnetic field.
+Feedback of magnetic field on magnetic diffusion introduces subcriticality to this problem, which can result in weaker subcritical and strong-field supercritical dynamos, with the field confined to regions of strong shear~\citep{tobias1996diffusivity}.
+Physically, this quenching can be interpreted as modification of the small-scale, non-coherent turbulent flow motions by the magnetic field, entering our model as parameters.
+On the other hand, the large-scale velocity field $u$ can be interpreted as magnetic modification of large-scale differential rotation, for example, torsional oscillations~\cite{covas2005dynamo}.
 The dynamo number, $D = \Omega' \alpha /\eta^2 L^2$, proportional to differential rotation $\Omega'$ and the $\alpha$-effect, is the parameter driving the dynamo instability.
 The magnetic Prandtl number, controlling the time scale of the field and induced flow, is set here to $\tau=1$ for simplicity.
-The rest of the parameters are constants: $C_\alpha$ controls the strength of the convective helical $\alpha$-effect, $C_\Omega$ strength of the differential rotation, $C_{1,2}$ the Lorentz force, $C_{3,4}$ equivalent induction, and $C_\eta$, $C_\eta^u$ the diffusion of magnetic field and induced velocity, respectively.
+In~\cite{bushby2003strong}, the constant coefficients $C_i$ are derived by integration in radius of a more realistic 2D mean-field model by assuming $\omega$-effect peaking at the bottom of the convection zone, and $\alpha$-effect in the middle of the convection zone.
+Yet the resulting 1D model can cover a wider range of magnetic dynamics, independently of these assumptions. $C_\alpha$ controls the strength of the convective helical $\alpha$-effect, $C_\Omega$ strength of the differential rotation, $C_{1,2}$ the Lorentz force, $C_{3,4}$ equivalent induction, and $C_\eta$, $C_\eta^u$ the diffusion of magnetic field and induced velocity, respectively.
 Throughout this manuscript, for simplicity we set $\alpha_0$ to zero as it does not change the dynamo bifurcation from supercritical to subcritical.
 We note that our analysis can be easily extended to the case of $\alpha_0 \ne 0$ which would allow the threshold between supercritical and subcritical behavior to be varied.

 The aim of this work is not to reproduce WNL analysis exactly; as we will show later, it is challenging for dynamos with ``stiff'' nonlinearities such as those considered in \eqref{eq:dynamo}.
 Rather, we aim to identify how well ad-hoc SINDy models, derived with minimal constraints on the sought reduced order model, are able to reproduce the dynamics governing the data.
 This paper is structured as follows.
 In \S~\ref{sec:wnl_analysis}, we present the WNL approach and dynamo states resulting from the solution of \eqref{eq:dynamo}, and in \S~\ref{sec:data_approach} we explain the data-driven methods that we use in this work --- DMD and SINDy.
 In \S~\ref{sec:fixed_D_kappa} we derive reduced-order models for one fixed pair of $(D, \kappa)$. \S~\ref{sec:varD} then expands this approach to the bifurcation with the dynamo number $D$, and \S~\ref{sec:varkappa} derives a model for supercritical to subcritical transition as a function of both $D$ and $\kappa$.
 We discuss our results in \S~\ref{sec:discussion} and conclude in \S~\ref{sec:conclusion}.